spryker/spryker-docs/docs/scos/user/intro-to-spryker/support/how-to-use-the-support-portal.md

 Allow 3-5 days of processing time for change requests.
 If you need changes done at a certain date, include that information in the change request description.

-Please note that only customers (via the support portal) can request new environments or access to environment monitoring.
-For contractual reasons it is not possible to request these items by partners.
+Also, only customers (through the support portal) can request new environments or access to environment monitoring.
+For contractual reasons, partners can't request these items.

 {% endinfo_block %}